QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 - Priority can we negative, zero & common?
 - If in TestNG all the test cases have the same priority which test case will run first?
 - Why unit testing is preferable?
+- How to test a pen or calculator? or anything?
+  - Know the who are the customers and how to use it?
+  - Know the requirements and product (how it works and what components it has)
+  - Generate the test cases for each component and each type of test
+    - Functional, Non-functional, Performance, Security, etc.
+    - Be creative and think about the edge cases
 - How do you write test Plan?
 - How do you write test cases?
 - What are the components of a good bug?